Every business is looking to get leverage through BI, but it doesn’t happen overnight.

 What that ultimately means is data leverage without limits, which enables rapid business clarity in uncertain times and the ability to get the most out of remote work.

-In speaking with Jackson, I heard how TTCU was able to adapt on the fly when, due to the COVID-19 pandemic, it had to send two-thirds of its staff home within a 24-hour period, to work from home and yet still answer pressing business questions such as:
+In speaking with Brian, I heard how TTCU was able to adapt on the fly when, due to the COVID-19 pandemic, it had to send two-thirds of its staff home within a 24-hour period, to work from home and yet still answer pressing business questions such as:

 - Will there be a run on cash?